ZoneMinder/zmeventnotification/docs/guides/install.rst

 - The Moosman's  repo: `A docker container for MLAPI <https://github.com/themoosman/mlapi>`__
 - dlandon's repo: `A ZM+ES+hooks container (may not be free/maintained anymore) <https://github.com/dlandon/zoneminder.machine.learning>`__

+If there are other repositories you are aware of that work well, let me know.

 If you are using docker images, the next section does not apply

 Installation of the Event Server (ES)